jstill1/Capstone/README.md

 ## Running As a Tester Via Commandline/Terminal
 If you are a tester and you wish to run the application via terminal/commandline please continue reading.

-First and foremost, please download the code to your machineand cd into the Capstone-main folder.
+First and foremost, please download the code to your machine and cd into the Capstone-main folder.

 ### Installations